 For sensitive souls, poets, song writers, artists, and romantics, sabi is a deep abiding quality that moves us in a direction we want to move.
 Places like the pools of Krao lake, or Basho’s pond seems to connect past with future and age with beauty.
 Sabi “rescues” us, in a way, from sadness, sorrow, and grief.

 A person might experience aware when she sits in misery contemplating a fallen soldier, too young to have savored the freedom for which he gave his life.
 She might be wracked with the pathos of the scene.
 Her sister, watching the scene from a different perspective, sees the same elements and thinks the same thoughts but moves the pathos towards an aha moment.
-An aha moment that is made possible, I believe, by acceptance.
+An aha moment that is made possible by acceptance.

 I believe this is the genius of Basho, that he felt the difference and named it.
 He was able to recognize that in that moment when we feel lonely, withered, and sad, we have the opportunity to open and embrace the moment as an opportunity for enlightenment.
 I doubt he would have said it that way, but my life has confirmed this reality.

 When we fail to see the beauty in things as they are, either because we are too conscious of our own loss, or too wrapped up in our desires, we continue to exist in the normal every day state of flux that sees us moving from suffering to distraction to hope and then to suffering again.
-This state of unsatisfactoriness is one of the “three marks of existence,” and I believe that developing a sense of sabi is one way to break the cycle of suffering and move beyond reactivity to receptivity.
+This state of unsatisfactoriness is one of the “three marks of existence,” and developing a sense of sabi is one way to break the cycle of suffering and move beyond reactivity to receptivity.

 Aware is the “ah” or “oh” of sorrow, and sabi is the ‘ah” or “oh” of insight.

 For an excellent discussion of sabi in the work of Basho, see: Sabi, Nature, and the Relationship by Riley B. Irwin